MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 - The fitter is liable for any damage resulting from incorrect installation.

-• Installation height not less than 850mm. - Don't use under the work surface and that it must not be subject to spillage from containers onto surfaces under which the appliance is installed.
+- Do not use under the work surface and ensure it is not subject to spillage from containers onto surfaces under which the appliance is installed.

 Installation Dimensions